kyeokabe/VNC-memos/PRML.md

 ##1 Introduction

+* Consider an example of classifying an image of a digit into a digit
+* Handcrafted rules leads to proliferation of rules and of exceptions to the rules leading to poor results
+* One good way is to *learn* a function y(x) which maps input x (image of digit) into the corresponding digit
+* The ability to categorize a new sample correctly is called *generalization*
+* Most practical applications preprocess input variables
+* This makes solving a problem easy and efficient

+* **Classification**: assign input vector to finite **discrete** categories
+* e.g. digit recognition
+* **Regression**    : assign input vector to **continuous** output
+* e.g. predict chemical raction yeild given inputs of concentrations of reactants, temperatures, pressures, etc.

 * This chapter introduces three important tools:
 * **1. Probability Theory**
 * **2. Decision Theory**
 * **3. Information Theory**

 **1.1 Example: Polynomial Curve Fitting**
 **1.2 Probablity Theory**